-- · describe the meaning of regeneration in their own words - describe an example of regeneration - identify something in their own lives that they believe would benefit from regeneration.
+- explain what the concept of 'regeneration' means to them. - describe an example of regeneration. - identify something in their own lives that they believe would benefit from regeneration.

 Make the learning intentions and success criteria visible for students throughout this lesson.